FuelLabs/fuel-indexer/docs/src/getting-started/configuration.md

 # Indexer Configuration

-Below you will find a list of CLI configuration options that can be used to configure either the Fuel Indexer service, the standalone Fuel Indexer GraphQL API service, or both.
+Below you will find a list of CLI configuration options that can be used to configure either the Fuel indexer service, the standalone Fuel indexer GraphQL API service, or both.
 For those who prefer using a configuration file, you can [checkout the default service configuration file](https://github.com/FuelLabs/fuel-indexer/blob/master/config.yaml), which also shows the default values used for these configuration options.

 ## Usage:

-Using the main Fuel Indexer service binary.
+Using the main Fuel indexer service binary via cargo.

 `cargo run --bin fuel-indexer -- [options]`

-Using the standalone GraphQL API server.
+Using the standalone GraphQL API server via cargo.

 `cargo run --bin fuel-indexer-api-server -- [options]`